comprobo25/comprobo25.github.io/assignments/ethics_discussion_assignment.md

 toc_sticky: true
 ---

+> NOTE: This has not been updated for this year.
+Currently, this is purely for informational purposes.

 NOTE: The due date posted on canvas is the due date for the lesson plan.
 The presentation date is the following class (see <a-no-proxy href="https://docs.google.com/spreadsheets/d/1VuVWl0FXGH8GClKSoJb52mcvaJhRlQhN7utXucGMoyY/edit#gid"> Team Assignments</a-no-proxy>)

 ## Assignment Details